Scaling event-driven systems with RabbitMQ

 Final Takeaway

 The objective is sustainable evolution, not just high message volume.
-A disciplined Kafka platform lets teams onboard new consumers quickly, evolve business logic safely, and recover from incidents without destabilizing the ecosystem.
+A disciplined RabbitMQ platform lets teams onboard new consumers quickly, evolve business logic safely, and recover from incidents without destabilizing the ecosystem.